 Custody Agreements

 If you’re a non-custodial parent leaving the state It is crucial to take steps to protect the rights of your parents.
-In accordance with the current arrangements being made, you could require a modification of the custody agreement.
+With the current arrangements being made, you could require a modification of the custody agreement.

 Visitation Rights